 A minor is a secondary field of study to compliment your undergraduate program.

-At Penn State Schuylkill you can complete six academic minors.
+At Penn State Schuylkill you can complete eight academic minors.

 Business: The business minor provides students with the opportunity to develop and apply skills appropriate to the business contexts of their chosen majors.